 When to use: matched pairs designs, before-and-after studies, or any situation where each observation in one sample is linked to a specific observation in the other

-Key insight: you're reducing a two-sample problem to a one-sample problem by analyzing the differences; df=nโ1 where n is the number of pairs
+The core idea: you're reducing a two-sample problem to a one-sample problem by computing the differences first, then analyzing those differences.
+Here df=nโ1 where n is the number of pairs.

 Inference for Regression Slopes